Horizons – Spring 2020

 We know that early intervention is the best route to a successful outcome.
 McLean is committed to identifying and treating psychiatric disorders as soon as symptoms arise—and supporting families through their most vulnerable moments.

-You’ll read how, under the leadership of Dr. Joseph Gold, McLean’s chief medical officer and the chief of the Simches Center of Excellence in Child and Adolescent Psychiatry, McLean has been steadily and mindfully expanding services over the past two decades.
+You’ll read how, under the leadership of Dr. Joseph Gold, McLean’s chief medical officer and the chief of the Simches Division of Child and Adolescent Psychiatry, McLean has been steadily and mindfully expanding services over the past two decades.
 And yet, we know there is still much more to do.

 Next, we feature a researcher whose passion is to understand depression in teens.
 Mentored by Diego A. Pizzagalli, PhD, Christian Webb, PhD, is using innovative methods to predict depression risk and develop better treatments.